hexikani/pulsechain-docs/index.md

 This page contains technical and developer documentation about [PulseChain](https://www.pulsechain.com/) blockchain network and some of the projects running on PulseChain.
 This documentation is created by community independently on the PulseChain development team with the intent to simplify onboarding of new developers and blockchain projects and to support the development community.
 You can contribute to this documentation through [PulseChain Docs Github Repository](https://github.com/hexikani/pulsechain-docs).

-PulseChain is a full state for of Ethereum 2.0.
+PulseChain is a full state for of Ethereum 2.0 with 10 seconds block time.
 Native token of PulseChain is _Pulse_ (PLS).
 Smallest unit of PLS used to referred as _Beat_ (PLS to Beat is the same as ETH to Wei).

 PulseChain currently runs only as a Testnet version *V3*.
 There is no Mainnet yet.
 {:.warning}